kaapstorm/pregnant_justice/src/06_doula.rst

 "Obviously your pregnancy is the first time a man has been pregnant.

-There is a lot that we just don't know, and you are our guinea pig.
+"There is a lot that we just don't know, and you are our guinea pig.
 But there are a few things that we suspect.
 Fetal sex development involves hormone signalling between the mother and the fetus, and your body is probably not going to do that.
 So the chances seem quite high that your